Go-Browse: Training Web Agents with Structured Exploration: Go-Browse

-The \texttt{Solvers} module samples additional trajectories for the filtered, feasible tasks, but can use cheaper models to sample a larger number of trajectories.
+\textbf{Solvers: Prefixed and Unprefixed Sampling.} The \texttt{Solvers} sample additional trajectories for the filtered, feasible tasks, but can use cheaper models to sample a larger number of trajectories.
 Additionally, \texttt{Solvers} perform a mix of \textit{prefixed} and \textit{unprefixed} sampling.
-In prefixed sampling, the agent tries to solve $g$ starting from the current webpage $v$, while in unprefixed sampling, the agent has to solve $g$ starting from the root node of the webpage (e.g., usually the homepage or dashboard page).
+In prefixed sampling, the agent tries to solve $g$ starting from the current webpage $v$, while in unprefixed sampling, the agent has to solve $g$ starting from the root node of the webpage (e.g., usually the homepage or dashboard).
 Prefixed sampling makes the agent's job easier by decoupling navigation (finding the webpage) from task solving locally on that webpage.
-As we discuss in Section~\ref{sec:prefix-bootstrap}, prefixed sampling has higher success rates than unprefixed sampling, letting us bootstrap from even weaker pretrained models.
-Still, it is useful to sample unprefixed trajectories to instill long-horizon task-solving and more exploratory behaviors in the agent.
+As we discuss in Section~\ref{sec:prefix-bootstrap}, prefixed sampling has higher success rates, letting us bootstrap from even weaker pretrained models.
+Still, it is useful to sample unprefixed trajectories to instill long-horizon task-solving and exploratory behaviors in the agent.